AnshumanSrivastava108/BadlaavFoundation-NGO-Website/README.md

 ### Goals:

 - Creating NGO Awareness – Building awareness for NGO was the primary goal.
 It was essential to boost the online presence of the NGO.
-- Look for new volunteers – Look for potential volunteers or corporates who would be willing to tie up with the organization for various CSR activities.
+- Look for new volunteers – Look for potential volunteers who would be willing to tie up with the organization for various CSR activities.

 ### Scalability: